hatchjaw/faust-ddsp/README.md

 where $y$ is your learnable parameter, while $\hat{y}$ is your truth parameter; a suggested $\delta$ is 1.0.

 ###### Linear frequency-domain
 NB.
-This loss function converges to the global minima for the range $[140, 1350]$.
+This loss function converges to the global minimum for the range $[140, 1350]$ Hz.
+This was tested with a square and oscillatory waveform.
 A recurring issue one can notice is that the loss landscape is so varied that it fails to learn outside this range and gets stuck at local minimas.
 A possible solution to this issue is to introduce a better optimizer (rather than SGD), or a learning rate scheduler to solve such an issue.
 We report that RMSProp seems to break out of the minima at some threshold and it seems to train well until another minima.
 As a result, we suspect that the loss landscape is a series of plateaus and hence, a suitable learning rate scheduler (such as, an oscillating learning rate) and a good optimizer is required to solve this problem.

 ```faust
 learnLinearFreq(windowSize, optimizer)